swift-conductor/conductor-client-typescript/README.md

 # Netflix Conductor Javascript/Typescript SDK

-The `conductor-javascript` repository provides the client SDKs to build task workers in javascript/typescript.
+The `conductor-client-typescript` repository provides the client SDKs to build task workers in javascript/typescript.

 Building the task workers in javascript mainly consists of the following steps:

-1. Setup conductor-javascript package
+1. Setup conductor-client-typescript package
 2. [Create and run task workers](workers_sdk.md)
 3. [Create workflows using code](workflow_sdk.md)